INTERSECT

 • We develop novel methodologies that combine narratives, visual vocabularies, theory and data to grasp invisible conditions that are difficult to identify before we know where to look.

-• We collaborate at the intersection where research meets lived experiences because engagement with decision makers and the public is essential to understand the problems we tackle and envision new solutions.
+• We collaborate at the intersection where research meets lived experiences because engagement with decision-makers and the public is essential to understanding the problems we tackle and envisioning new solutions.

 Our ethos